raspiblitz/raspiblitz/ci/README.md

 ### VNC
 * can follow the setup locally in VNC with the port stated in the first part of the logs eg: `Found available VNC port: 5952 on IP: 127.0.0.1`
 ### Flashing
-* using `sudo qemu-img dd bs=4M if=raspiblitz-amd64-debian-11.5-lean.qcow2 of=/dev/sdd` changed the UUID so it won't boot without editing the GRUB
+* using `qemu-img dd bs=4M if=raspiblitz-amd64-debian-11.5-lean.qcow2 of=/dev/sdd` changed the UUID so it won't boot without editing GRUB